 Curriculum Planning and Implementation – Teacher take graduate and postgraduate classes as per academic calendar and curriculum plan prepared, at starting of the session.
 All teachers review it periodically and if necessary, extra classes are taken so cover the syllabus in scheduled period.

-Assessment – Regular class tests, quiz, rehearsal of practical exam etc. develop skills to solve question paper and enhance the ability to face the examination.
+Assessment – Regular class tests, quiz, rehearsal of practical exam are conducted to develop skills to solving question paper and enhance the ability to face the examination.

-Learning Outcome – The average pass percentage is 70 – 80%.
+Learning Outcome – The average pass percentage is about 75 – 80%.

-Feedback from Stakeholderbs – Student feedback is collected, analysed and communicated to teachers.
+Feedback from Stakeholders – Student feedback is collected, analysed and communicated to teachers to understand their concerns.

 Research and Publications – Faculty members are actively engaged in writing research papers, review articles, attending national and international seminar proceedings.
 At present 6 research scholars are enrolled in the department.